jayleighton/siya-kolisi-pp1/README.md

 ![Project Colour Palette](documentation/color-palette_color-hunt.png)

-The website uses a color palette which fits the Sprinbok colours of Green & Gold.
+The website uses a color palette which fits the Springbok colours of Green & Gold.
 The colour palette was obtained from [Color Hunt](https://colorhunt.co)

 ### Imagery